-The Past Matters – Star Trek: Picard Season 3 Premiere (2023)
+The Past Matters – Star Trek: Picard Season 3 Premiere (2023) on Paramount+

 Star Trek: Picard begins its third and final season haunted by the fact that (how to put this delicately?) the show’s first two seasons basically sucked.
 I’m honestly at a loss to decide which of the two was worse, but at the moment am inclined to say the second.
-Planned as a big reunion and… Read More The Past Matters – Star Trek: Picard Season 3 Premiere (2023)
+Planned as a big reunion and… Read More The Past Matters – Star Trek: Picard Season 3 Premiere (2023) on Paramount+

 List of TV Shows with Aspect Ratios Wider Than 16:9